You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 14: Use traghettos like a local.
 Want to cross the Grand Canal without hunting down a bridge or paying for a gondola ride?
 Hop on a traghetto—a stripped-down gondola locals use for a quick, cheap crossing (usually around €2).
 Here's more about this amazing tradition.

-Bonus Tip: Explore Venice on a misty day, at night or, best of all, on a misty night.
-Lost in the nighttime mists Venice feels ancient, easy to imagine you've stepped out into 1721.
+Bonus Tip: Explore Venice on a misty day, at night, or, best of all, on a misty night.
+Lost in the nighttime mists, Venice feels ancient; it's easy to imagine you've stepped out into 1721.

 No people... a thousand stories around every corner - the ghosts of a Venice past.
 Churches wrapped in grey, the palaces wrapped in mystery: who lives there, who lived there?
 More about Venice at night here.